kalisio/kargo/docs/guides/understanding-kargo.md

 * the stacks of services to deploy
 * the deployment settings for each service

+A sample of such an environment file is shown below:

+<<< @/../.env.sample

 ## Stack

 A **stack** of interrelated services that can be orchestrated and scaled together.